What to know about Hawaii travel right now – KION546

 Salter told CNN Travel on Friday that current guests of affected Outrigger properties “are being relocated as necessary within Outrigger’s properties across the Hawaiian Islands.”

-Outrigger “will honor the same rate and room type, based on availability, at other Outrigger properties across O‘ahu, Kaua‘i or Hawai‘i Island.
-Any changes or cancellations made before August 15 will not incur a penalty.”
+Outrigger “will honor the same rate and room type, based on availability, at other Outrigger properties across O‘ahu, Kaua‘i or Hawai‘i Island.”
+Changes and cancellations can be made through August 31 without penalty.

 Third-party booking site Expedia is waiving the cancellation policies for conventional lodging such as hotels.